bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 ```
 bash /home/ubuntu/CourseData/CAN_data/Module4/scripts/generate_controlfreec_configurationfile.sh > CBW_config.txt
 ```
-#Let's now look at the configuration file.
-We see that our enviroment variables $1 $2 $3 and $4 correspond to the tumor pileup/cpn and the normal pileup/cpn.
+Let's now look at the configuration file.
-We have commented out the BAM files, however if you you were running this for the first time you should start from the BAM files.

 ```
 less CBW_config.txt
 ```
 Here we see four categories general, sample, control and BAF.

+We have commented out the BAM files, however if you you were running this for the first time you should start from the BAM files.
+Instead we use pileups and gc content.
+ * Pileup contain base information that will help us assess which alleles.
+ * cpn contain gc content for normalization.

 - [General] indicates parameters for how we want the algorithm to run; parameters like minCNAlength, intercept are indicating WGS is being used
 - [sample] indicates the input data of our tumor either in bam format or pileup/cpn